Channel Surfing

 Option 3 ✅

 It was apparent that everyone enjoyed how lightweight the experience felt.
-Establishing a low commitment exploration for the user.
+This established a low-commitment exploration for the user.
 We were asked to add some more valuable metadata.

 We ended up moving forward with this option.